ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![repofork](upandrunningimages/gitrepofork.png)

-At this point you might need to log into GitHub if you weren't logged in already.
+At this point, you might need to log into GitHub if you weren't logged in already.

 Next, you might be presented with a screen to ask you to select where to fork to.
 Select your own user account to fork to.